Neutrino oscillation bounds on quantum decoherence: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by a STSM Grant from the COST Action “Quantum gravity phenomenology in the multi-messenger approach”, CA18108.
 C.A.T. is very thankful for the hospitality at the Niels Bohr Institute in Copenhagen where part of this work has been performed.
 V.D.R. is grateful for the kind hospitality received at the INFN and Physics Department of the University of Torino, where part of the work was done.
-V.D.R. acknowledges financial support by the CIDEGX/2022/20 grant (project ``D'AMAGAT'') funded by Generalitat Valenciana.
+V.D.R. acknowledges financial support by the CIDEXG/2022/20 grant (project ``D'AMAGAT'') funded by Generalitat Valenciana and by the Spanish grant PID2020-113775GB-I00 (MCIN/AEI/10.13039/501100011033).
 C.G. and C.A.T. are supported by the research grant ``The Dark Universe: A Synergic Multimessenger Approach'' number 2017X7X85K under the program ``PRIN 2017'' funded by the Italian Ministero dell'Istruzione, Universit\`a e della Ricerca (MIUR).
 C.A.T. also acknowledges support from {\sl Departments of Excellence} grant awarded by MIUR and the research grant {\sl TAsP (Theoretical Astroparticle Physics)} funded by Istituto Nazionale di Fisica Nucleare (INFN).
 T.S. is supported by research grant CF19-0652 funded by Carlsbergfondet.

 [2]{#2}\begingroup \endgroup